grimicorn/WPMultiFileUploader/readme.txt

 == 1.1.2 ==
 * Fixed image uploads not creating all the attachment sizes

+== 1.1.3 ==
+* Fixed issue with upload failing for video files.
+Fixed issue with not creating correct image sizes.

 == Upgrade Notice ==

 = 1.0.0 =